-Siobhán Garrigan, Assistant Professor of Liturgical Studies and Assistant Dean for Chapel.
+Siobhán Garrigan, Assistant Professor of Liturgical Studies, Assistant Dean for Marquand Chapel, and Director of Worship, Battell Chapel.
 Professor Garrigan is author of Beyond Ritual: Sacramental Theology after Habermas (2004) and a former Government of Ireland humanities scholar.
 Before coming to Yale, she taught Religion Today: Tradition, Modernity and Change at the Open University and, for the previous three years, courses in Christian theology and worship as part of the Religious Studies faculty at the Galway-Mayo Institute of Technology.
 Prior to teaching, she worked extensively with homeless people.
-Her ecumenical work led to her co-coordination of the first Irish interchurch conference, Fis, and to several articles in Irish journals.
+Her ecumenical work led to her co-coordination of the first Irish interchurch conference, Fís, and to several articles in Irish journals.
 B.A., Oxford University; S.T.M., Union Theological Seminary; Ph.D., Milltown Institute, Dublin.

-Martin Jean, Professor (Adjunct) of Organ.
-Professor Jean has performed widely throughout the United States and Europe and is known for his wide repertorial interests.
-He was awarded first place at the international Grand Prix de Chartres in 1986 and, in 1992, at the National Young Artists Competition in Organ Performance.
+Martin D. Jean, Director, Professor of Organ.
+As a concert artist, Professor Jean has performed throughout the United States and Europe and is known for his wide repertorial interests.
+He was awarded first place at the international Grand Prix de Chartres in 1986 and, in 1992, at the National Young Artists' Competition in Organ Performance.
 A student of Robert Glasgow, in the fall of 1999 he spent a sabbatical with Harald Vogel in North Germany.
-In 2001 he completed a cycle of the complete organ works of Bach at Yale, and he is soon to release compact discs of The Seven Last Words of Christ by Charles Tournemire and the complete Six Symphonies of Louis Vierne, both recorded in Woolsey Hall.
+In 2001, he completed a cycle of the complete organ works of Bach at Yale; he recently released the complete Six Symphonies of Louis Vierne on compact disc and will soon release Charles Tournemire's The Seven Last Words of Christ, both recorded in Woolsey Hall.
 A.Mus.D., University of Michigan.

 Jaime Lara, Associate Professor of Christian Art and Architecture, and Chair, Program in Religion and the Arts.
 Professor Lara has degrees and interest in art, architecture, liturgics, and anthropology.
-His studies have focused on early
+His studies have focused on early Christianity, the Spanish Middle Ages, medieval theater, and the colonial era of Latin America.
+His most recent publications include City, Temple, Stage: Eschatological Architecture and Liturgical Theatrics in New Spain; "A Vulcanological